Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-83-singularity.md

 “Good,” ‘Keeda’ said, and bounced to his feet with a deck-shaking thud, which was no doubt deliberate; he left concave *pawprints* in the plating.
 “I hope at the end of this we might be friends.
 And perhaps I am not the best proctor; I *want* you to succeed.
 We all do.
 But only you can make that happen.”

-He headed toward the wall where the water dispenser lived---which also happened to be near the exit.
+He headed toward the wall where the water dispenser lived - which also happened to be near the exit.
 Hoeff and his men shifted position immediately, but they kept their poise.

 ...Watching him move, Ian had to concede that he probably wasn’t exaggerating about how a fight would go between them. *That* was a sobering thought.
 But Ian, well…urban combat left its mark on all who played at that game.